savannalever/clicky-game/README.md

 </ul>
 <p>I chose not to do a separate header component but it could be done.
 In fact, you could have the header component include some of the score details.</p>

-<h2>The clickster can be found on Heroku <a href='https://clicky-clickster.herokuapp.com/'>here</a></h2>

-<footer>The Clickster Designer and Programmer: Heather Mathies with help from UCF Bootcamp and her friends.</footer>